-Priority Initiative Stakeholder(s) Timeframe Actions Wine product enhancement Industry Medium 1.
-Wine industry to work with Orange 360 to establish a biodynamic and organic wine brand for Orange Region.
-This will have links with Orange Region branding.
+Priority Initiative Stakeholder(s) Timeframe Actions Wine product enhancement Industry Medium Wine industry to work with Orange360 to establish a biodynamic and organic wine brand for Orange Region This will have links with Orange Region branding.
 Undertake a feasibility for the establishment of the Orange Wine Education Centre.
-Food experience development Industry Short- Medium 1.
-Deliver the Orange Multi Sport Stadium and prepare an events development action plan to grow sports events tourism.
-Night time activation Council Industry Short- Medium 1.
-Orange City Council to lead a night time activation plan.
-This will focus on opportunities to create activity in Orange City centre and the key tourism villages across the region.
+Food experience development Industry Short- Medium Provide support to industry to develop food experiences.
+Undertake communication to businesses to strengther use of local produce at dining establishments, and facilitate networking between businesses.
+Night time activation Council Industry Short- Medium Orange City Council to lead a night time activation plan This will focus on opportunities to create activity ir Orange City centre and the key tourism villages across the region.

-Theme 7 Nature, Cycling & Recreation
+Theme 7 Nature & Recreation

-Leverage the growth in nature-based and cycle tourism through investment in nature-based infrastructure, promotion experiences, activations.
+Leverage the growth in nature based and recreational tourism through investment in infrastructure, promotions, activations and experiences, and passive recreation.